JoshVanL/k8s-subject-access-delegation/README.md

 * **Event**: Some event that needs to take place within the cluster for the trigger to be satisfied.
 For example a pod being created or terminated.

+## Deletion Triggers
+Like the activation triggers, for a rule's permission to be removed the deletion triggers must be satisfied.
+They also come in the form of:
+* Time
+* Event

 ## Metadata and Spec
 The Subject Access Delegation will also take several other attributes: